-With rising costs of oil comes higher prices at the gas pump, but there are a few things that you can do to help lower your fuel costs.
+Rising costs of oil generally signals higher prices at the gas pump and there are a few things that you can do to help lower those fuel costs.
 Though some of these are actions that you can take to reduce fuel consumption, keep in mind that a little preventative maintenance also goes a long way, if you want to get better fuel mileage.

 Anytime you force your vehicle’s engine to work harder than it should, the strain will cost you in gas now and in repairs downstream.